hbellows/sortingSuite/README.md

 Sorting algorithms are one of the common domains for studying Computer Science data structures and algorithms.
 They give us an opportunity to focus on algorithms of various complexity all solving a relatively simple problem.

-Writing sorting algorithms will help you:

 The goals of Sorting Suite are as follows:

-Come to recognize how to solve problems
+ - Come to recognize how to solve problems
  - Learn to wrestle with a difficult problem
  - Practice articulating code
  - Learn to think algorithmically